 An even easier way to earn American Airlines AAdvantage elite status is to wait for them to give it to you!
 Ok… you could be in for a VERY long wait.
 But, American Airlines has been known to periodically offer free elite status.

 This offer included a challenge to extend his status by earning 4,000 Elite Qualifying Dollars (EQDs, a spending metric in the old loyalty program) within about 100 days.
-AAdvantage tends to send these offers out in the last few months of the year, so be sure to keep an eye on your inbox.
+AAdvantage tends to send these offers out in the last few months of the year, so keep an eye on your inbox.

-Elite status buy up
+Elite status buy-up

 While the Instant Status Pass promotion requires you to complete challenges to keep the status past the initial promotional period, there could be a way to “buy up” elite status.
 These offers vary by member, and if you go to the American Airlines status page, you can see what your current offer is.